 How did the late Steve Jobs imagine, define and then create products and trends that would change the world?
-How are visionaries able to connect dots that others simply don’t see?
-A great deal of research has gone on around this topic, including through Randstad’s Agility Quotient project, which looked into skills of the future.
+How are visionaries able to connect dots that others don't see?

-In a study by the Institute for the Future, called Future Skills 2020, specific skills required for future thinking were identified.
-They are:
+In a study by the Institute for the future, Future Skills 2020, specific skills required for future thinking were identified.

 - Sense making